-The Pro-Chancellors shall be appointed by the Council on the recommendation of Nominations Committee.

-- 2. A Pro-Chancellor shall hold office until the end of the third year following their appointment, or until such earlier date as the Council may in each case determine and shall be eligible for reappointment, normally for a further period of three years and a maximum total of nine years. - 3.
-The Chair of the Council of the University shall be appointed by the Council on the recommendation of the Nominations Committee from amongst those members of Council appointed as, or recommended to Council by the Nominations Committee to be appointed as, a Pro-Chancellor. - 4.
-The Chair of the Council shall hold office until the end of the third year following their appointment as Chair of the Council, or until such earlier date as the Council may in each case determine and shall be eligible for re-appointment, normally for a further period of three years and a maximum total of nine years or the point at which their appointment as a member of Council and Pro-Chancellor ceases, whichever is the earlier. - 5.
+- 1. The Pro-Chancellors shall be appointed by the Council on the recommendation of Nominations Committee. - 2.
+A Pro-Chancellor shall hold office until the end of the third year following their appointment, or until such earlier date as the Council may in each case determine, and shall be eligible for reappointment, normally for a further period of three years and a maximum total of nine years. - 3.
+The Chair of the Council of the University shall be appointed by the Council on the recommendation of the Nominations Committee.
+The Chair of the Council shall be selected from amongst those external members of Council appointed as, or recommended to Council by the Nominations Committee to be appointed as, a Pro-Chancellor. - 4.
+The Chair of the Council shall hold office until the end of the third year following their appointment as Chair of the Council, or until such earlier date as the Council may in each case determine and shall be eligible for re-appointment, normally for a further period of three years and a maximum total of nine years or the point at which their appointment as a member of the Council and Pro-Chancellor ceases, whichever is the earlier. - 5.
 If there is more than one Pro-Chancellor, the Pro-Chancellor who is Chair of Council shall, during a vacancy in the office of Chancellor, or during their inability through illness or any other cause to perform their functions, perform all the functions of the Chancellor; during the inability of such Pro-Chancellor through illness or any other cause to perform those functions, the Pro-Chancellor who has been in office for the longest period or aggregate of periods (whether consecutive or not) shall so act.
 If no Pro-Chancellor is able to perform all of the functions of the Chancellor, the Vice-Chancellor shall perform all of the functions of the Chancellor. - 6.
 A Pro-Chancellor, who is not the Chair of Council, shall perform the functions of the Senior Independent Director and will chair the Remuneration Committee when it is considering the remuneration and conditions of service of the Vice-Chancellor; chair the Nominations Committee when it is considering succession to the role of Chair of Council; meet with members of Council at least once a year to appraise the Chair's performance and on such other occasions as are deemed appropriate; and will meet with the Chair of Council annually to review performance and feedback. - 7.
 A Pro-Chancellor may resign by writing addressed to the Council, provided that, if they are Chair of the Council, they shall at the same time resign the office of Chair of the Council.

-Ordinance 4 The Treasurer
+Ordinance 4 - The Treasurer

-- 1. The Treasurer shall be a member of the Council appointed by the Council to be Treasurer on the recommendation of Nominations Committee. - 2.
-The Treasurer shall be Chair of Audit and Risk Management Committee.

-- 3. The Treasurer shall hold office until the end of the third year following their appointment or until such earlier date as the Council may in each case determine and shall be eligible for reappointment, normally for a further period of three years and a maximum of total of nine years. - 4.
+- 1. The Treasurer shall be an external member of the Council upon the recommendation of the Nominations Committee, on terms approved by the Council. - 2.
+The Treasurer shall be Chair of the Audit and Risk Management Committee. - 3.
+The Treasurer shall hold office until the end of the third year following their appointment or until such earlier date as the Council may in each case determine.
+They shall be eligible for re-appointment, normally for a further period of three years and a maximum of total of nine years. - 4.
 The Treasurer may resign by writing addressed to the Council.

-Ordinance 5 The Vice-Chancellor
+Ordinance 5 - The Vice-Chancellor